hn4002/schwab-api-scripts/docs/README.md

 1. The order management APIs currently do not work well with ETFs.
 Once a order is created for an ETF, the get order or the get transaction does not include 'symbol' information.

+# FAQ

+**Is there any rate limit**

+I just called get_quote api 300 times.
+I didn't notice any rate limit.
+It took 68.47 secs.
+228 ms/call.
+22 ms is latency to api.schwabapi.com from my computer, so they are taking 206 ms to process request for get_quote.

+We should code our app to expect rate limit.
+The Schwab API team is lagging on adding the features itself, so they may not have time to add rate limit to their APIs yet.

 # Troubleshooting